nwilson314/roastnotes/README.md

 - **groupmember**: the link table that binds users and groups—keeping every shared cup in sync.
 - **roasts**: individual roast entries, as personal as your favorite corner in a trattoria.
 - **ratings**: method-specific evaluations that capture the essence of each brew.

 ---

-## 🔹 frontend & ui

-- built with **sveltekit** for a clean, vibrant, and intuitive web experience.
-  - smooth roast submission and rating forms
-  - dynamic dashboards to explore and compare coffee moments
-- deployed on **vercel**, serving your coffee experiences worldwide.

----